10. Tuning python-oracledb¶

 Note that it may be preferable to use database links between the databases and use an INSERT INTO SELECT statement so that data is not copied to, and from, Python.

-In python-oracledb, REF CURSORS can also be tuned by setting the values of
+In python-oracledb, fetching data from REF CURSORS can be tuned by setting the

-before calling the PL/SQL procedure as the REF CURSOR is executed on the
+be set before calling the PL/SQL procedure because the REF CURSOR is executed

 # Set the arraysize and prefetch rows of the REF cursor ref_cursor = connection.cursor() ref_cursor.prefetchrows = 1000 ref_cursor.arraysize = 1000 # Perform the tuned fetch sum_rows = 0 cursor.callproc("myrefcursorproc", [ref_cursor]) print("Sum of IntCol for", num_rows, "rows:") for row in ref_cursor: sum_rows += row print(sum_rows)